 How Can You Get Your Credit Score?

-You can get insights into your credit by signing up for Credit.com’s credit report card.
-Your credit report card is updated every two weeks, plus you’ll get information about the five major factors that go into your score and how you’re faring with each.
+You can see another version of your score by signing up for Credit.com’s Credit Report Card.
+You’ll get a score that updates every 14 days as well as information about the five major factors that go into determining credit scores and how you’re faring with each.

 How Many Points Does Your Credit Score Go Down for an Inquiry?

 Requesting your own score or credit report doesn’t impact your score at all.
 That’s because this is considered a soft inquiry.
 Only hard inquiries impact your credit score.
-Hard inquiries occur when a lender pulls your credit for the purpose of evaluating you for a loan or other credit.
+Hard inquiries occur when a lender pulls your credit to evaluate you for a loan or other credit.

 So, whether you’re requesting your credit report via AnnualCreditReport.com or investing in a service such as ExtraCredit, get as much information about your credit as you can.
 It won’t hurt your score to do so.